International Student Handbook

 The International Team are available to help answer any questions, particularly if you need information about immigration and extending your visa.
 We offer information and advice on a range of topics and can also provide you with supporting letters for extending your visa, inviting a family member to visit you, and for visiting another country.

-During term time, we operate drop-in surgery hours.
+During term time, we run regular drop-in sessions.
 At the start of each week, you will receive a link to the online drop-in session by email.
-The dates will also be published on our website.
+The dates will also be published on our website

 If you have any questions throughout the year, you can also email the team at international@qmu.ac.uk.